avishek-choudhary/IBM-HR-Analytics/README.md

 ## Description

 This repository contains a Power Bi dashboard of IBM Employee Attrition to answer questions about the data.
-The insights of the dashboard can be found in the insights.txt file.
+The insights of the dashboard can be found in the <a href="https://github.com/avishek09/IBM-HR-Analytics/blob/main/results.txt">results.txt</a> file.
 This repository can be used as a starting point for anyone who wants to learn how to use Power Bi to analyze data.

 ## Screenshot